-Christina Myers, PT, DPT, OCS, Cert.
-MDT, FAAOMPT received her Master of Physical Therapy degree from Elon College (2001) and a Doctor of Physical Therapy degree from the University of Tennessee at Chattanooga (2010) and is currently a Doctor of Science in Physical Therapy candidate with Bellin College.
+Christina Myers, PT, DPT, DSc, OCS, Cert.
+MDT, FAAOMPT received her Master of Physical Therapy degree from Elon College (2001) a Doctor of Physical Therapy degree from the University of Tennessee at Chattanooga (2010) and a Doctor of Science in Physical Therapy from Bellin College.
 Dr. Myers completed OMPT fellowship training with Evidence in Motion and is a fellow of the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT).
 She is a board certified clinical specialist in orthopedic physical therapy (OCS) and certified in the McKenzie Method of Mechanical Diagnosis and Therapy (Cert.
 MDT).
 Dr. Myers also teaches post-professionally through Upstream Rehab Institute’s OMPT fellowship, orthopedic residency, and continuing education courses.
-Her research interests include clinical education, the relationship between therapeutic alliance and outcomes as well as chronic opioid utilization post-lumbar surgery.
+Her research interests include clinical education, the relationship between therapeutic alliance and outcomes as well as chronic opioid utilization postlumbar surgery.
 Dr. Myers has more than 19 years of clinical experience in outpatient orthopedics, she has presented at both state and national conferences and she currently serves as a committee member for the American Academy of Orthopedic Manual Physical Therapists.
-Dr. Myers faculty duties with the South College DPT Program include Assistant Director of Clinical Education and Assistant Professor.
+Dr. Myers faculty duties with the South College DPT Program include Director of Clinical Education and Assistant Professor.